AlexanderHardtke/videoflix_frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Place the Logo.png from the main file in the same folder as the build files.

 ## Running unit tests